Where are the best hikes in Cuba?

 At the top you’ll be treated to stunning views of the Batabanó Gulf and the Mariel seaports, but it’s the giant Che Guevara statue that towers over the summit that many come to visit.
 The monument is a memorial for Che and 38 of his comrades who planned the ill-fated liberation of Bolivia.

-Like many of Cuba’s fledgling hiking routes, the trail is unmarked, so it’s best to visit with a local guide.
+Like much of hiking in Cuba, the trail is unmarked, so it’s best to visit with a local guide.

 Pico Turquino National Park, Sierra Maestra